Turkey to declare 10 ambassadors 'persona non grata' | DW | 23.10.2021

 The ambassadors concerned are the Ankara representatives of the US, Germany, Canada, Denmark, Finland, France, the Netherlands, New Zealand, Norway, and Sweden.

-Kavala, a businessman, has been in jail in Turkey for four years without being convicted, despite the European Court of Human Rights (EHCR) calling for his release.
+Kavala, a businessman and philanthropist, has been in jail in Turkey for four years without being convicted, despite the European Court of Human Rights (ECHR) calling for his release.

-He was acquitted last year of charges related to nationwide protests in 2013, but the ruling was overturned this year and combined with charges related to a coup attempt in 2016.
+He has been in prison since late 2017, charged with financing the Gezi Park protests in 2013 and taking part in a failed coup in 2016, which he denies.

 Kavala is known for his support of the arts and his funding of projects promoting cultural diversity and minority rights.
-Turkish President Recep Tayyip Erdogan has accused him of being the "Turkish leg'' of billionaire US philanthropist George Soros, who Erdogan alleges has been behind insurrections in many countries.
+Erdogan has accused him of being the "Turkish leg'' of billionaire US philanthropist George Soros, who the president alleges has been behind insurrections in many countries.

-The EHCR stated that Kavala's rights had been violated and ordered his immediate release.
+The ECHR stated that Kavala's rights had been violated and ordered his immediate release.

 It concluded that Kavala's arrest was based on political motives, without any reasonable evidence backing the accusations.
 However, Turkish officials did not implement the decision and said the ECHR's judgment was not final.